 Overview of databases and websites for research in Astronomy

-The astronomy collection is located in the Gorlaeus library on the first floor of the Gorlaeus building.
+The astronomy collection is located in the Science Library in the Gorlaeus building.
 In addition, a collection rare and important works on the history of astronomy is available in the University Library at the Witte Singel, including the archives of the observatory itself and of major professors as Oort and Kaiser.

 - Astronomy uses its own bibliographical database in which almost all publications, articles and data sets on astronomy and physics can be found: the Astrophysics Data System (ADS).